Mahalakshmi-Totad/house-pricing-adv-regg-assignment/README.md

-# Project Name
+# House Pricing Assignment (Advance Regression)
-> Outline a brief description of your project.
+> build a regression model using regularisation in order to predict the actual value of the prospective properties and decide whether to invest in them or not.

 ## Table of Contents